mvhaen/mvhaen.github.io/_drafts/less-conference-2025.md

       title: "Day 2 - Less Leadership Appeal"
 ---

-The [LeSS Conference 2025](https://less.works/conferenza/conferences/2025-global-less-conference-amsterdam-13/program_list) was really worth it.
+The [2025 Global LeSS Conference Amsterdam](https://less.works/conferenza/conferences/2025-global-less-conference-amsterdam-13/program_list) was really worth it.
 Meeting up with old friends, sharing experiences, inspiring presentations, and with the open space I had so much trouble choosing what to attend.

 I've tried to capture some of my notes here.